Brooke Burke Workout and Diet

 ‘I don’t really have a sweet tooth.
 I have more of salty, crunchy cravings, and I don’t really eat that much at night.’

-Brooke Burke’s Fitness Routine
+Brooke Burke’s Workout Routine

 Burke was diagnosed with thyroid cancer in 2012.
 She says it changed her life, and made her rethink her priorities.